Alban Skënderaj: 2005–2017: Top Fest and Kënga Magjike

-After his return in Albania, Alban Skënderaj eventually started to participate in various music contests.
+After his return in Albania, Skënderaj eventually started to participate in various music contests.
 In April 2005, the singer won the 2nd edition of Top Fest with the song "Vetëm ty".
 A year after, he returned to the 3rd edition of Top Fest, collaborating with the Kosovo-Albanian group Kthjellu on "Diçka", and resulted as the winners of the contest.
 In December 2006, he unsuccessfully debuted at Festivali i Këngës at its 45th edition with the song "Eklips".
 The singer released his second studio album, Melody in October 2008.
 Finishing in second place in December 2010, Skënderaj returned to the contest's 49th edition collaborating with Albanian musician and spouse Miriam Cani on "Ende ka shpresë".
 In November 2012, the singer won the 14th edition of Kënga Magjike with the song "Refuzoj".
 From 2012 and 2015, he has been a juror for Televizioni Klan's X Factor Albania show.
 In November 2014, the singer presented a concert at the Pallati i Kongreseve in Tirana to commemorate the 10th anniversary of his music career.

 Skënderaj's first number-one single, "Une dhe ti", was released in February 2016.
 He released his first live studio album, Tingujt e ditarit tim, in April 2016.
 "Kam nëvoje", his follow-up single featuring Kosovo-Albanian rapper Elinel, also went on to reach number one in Albania in May 2016.
 In June 2016, he was honored as the male artist of the year at the Top Music Awards.
 Three subsequent top 10 singles, "Duart lart", "Engjëll" and "Stoli i trëndafilave", were released in the course of that year.
 As of 2017, Skënderaj served as a coach on the sixth season of Top Channel's The Voice of Albania.
 In June 2017, the singer held a concert to further promote his first live studio album, Tingujt e ditarit tim, at the gardens of the National Library of Kosovo in Pristina.
 Another pair of top 10 singles in Albania, "Dikur", "1000 premtime", "Nuk je vetëm" and "Dhurata", followed throughout 2017.
 The track, "Dhurata" in collaboration with Miriam Cani, was dedicated to their daughter Ameli, which peaked atop the Albanian Top 100 chart.
 Released in 2016, "Une dhe ti" was named as the song of the year at the 2017 Kult Awards in December 2017.